sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/architecture.rst

 	Devices may be assigned to assets using the administrative UI.
 The interface dynamically queries the asset management modules to allow the user to browse the underlying assets and associate them with devices.
 	Existing assignments can have their assignment state changed from the interface to mark them as missing or to end the assignment so that the device can be reassigned to another asset.
-For each *device assignment*, the user can view detailed records of all events that occurred during the assignment.
+For each device assignment, the user can view detailed records of all events that occurred during the assignment.

 :Emulate events from an assignment: